KEYNOTES & WORKSHOPS

 It is useful to have a planned strategy before we are confronted with organization members who express resistance to the ideals of equity.
 Using a social identity development model, we will identify obstacles, discuss what it means to be and have allies, and provide strategies and techniques for creating a more positive, inclusive environment where members feel engaged in and excited about their work.

 Geneva Gay, author of Culturally Responsive Teaching, said that in order to become culturally responsive educators, we must become culturally responsive people.
 Recent research has demonstrated that meditation and mindfulness practices serve to decrease bias against others.
-Through self-reflection of our own biases, a broader understanding of contemplative practices, and a focus on mindfulness techniques, this keynote/workshop provides strategies for minimizing bias and stereotypes that any educator teaching any subject can use to create a more inclusive educational environment.
+Through self-reflection of our own biases, a broader understanding of contemplative practices, and a focus on mindfulness techniques, this keynote/workshop provides strategies for minimizing bias and stereotypes that any leader/educator can use to create a more inclusive organizational environment.